 While I am a co-founder here at Scout, I am also a professional dog walker.
-Almost every day, I still walk dogs.
+I walk dogs almost every day.
 I love walking and playing with dogs.
-Like many of you, I see what’s happening with on-demand dog walking and national pet sitting services and I see that it’s making the whole industry nervous.
-If you want to scale your business to compete for those clients, you’ll need a software solution.
+Like many of you, I see what's happening with on-demand dog walkers and pet sitters, and I see that it's making the whole industry nervous.
+If you want to scale your business to compete for those clients, you'll need a dog walking app.

 1. Easy, Accurate Scheduling

-- Get a new appointment alert, check availability, tap a button to approve and be done, or
+- Get a new appointment alert, check availability, and tap a button to approve, or

 - Review and read through your texts and emails, decipher a written request with multiple dates and times, ask for clarification, add the information to your calendar, then email a comprehensive confirmation back to the customer.

 If you're a pet owner with a hectic work schedule, would you rather: